ZoranPantos/insight-med/README.md

 - delete all notifications (with endpoint)
 - get all reports (with endpoint)
 - get all reports by patient ID (with endpoint)
+- get report by ID (with endpoint)

 Functionalities TODO:
-- get report by ID (with endpoint)
-- order a report from external service (with endpoint)
+- order a report from external service (with endpoint) // this is essentially creating a lab request and then waiting for response
 - save report from external service (with endpoint to test)

 Functionalities TO CONSIDER: